vergissberlin/example-opentelemetry/examples/receivers/datadog/README.md

 # Receivers - datadog

 This receiver example with Datadaog is part of the [Thinkport OpenTelemetry Examples](../../) project.

-This example emittes a trace from an emitter, an pass it through an [OpenTelemetry collector](https://https://opentelemetry.io/docs/collector/), through an exporter to datadog:
+A example emitter emittes a trace, and pass it to an [OpenTelemetry collector](https://https://opentelemetry.io/docs/collector/), through an exporter to datadog:

 ```mermaid
 graph LR